 AWIU L.A.
 Chapter Members and Guests in attendance: Maggie Sabbag, Betsy Richman, Ann Diederich, Alison Singh Gee, Carol Ann Warren, Christine Adams, Chun Lin, Earlie B. Douglas, Inez Parker Sharp, KhinSandi Lwin, Kristin Ceva, Laura Pollard, Mary Schammel, Nancy Annick, Rosalina Cardenas, Sarah R. Shelton, Sharon D. Kolby, Stelle Feuers, Lisa Link, Ferial Sadjadi, Wendy Gladney Dean

 What can AWIU members do to help the Burmese people?

 Support the International Women of Courage honorees in Burma.
-Best to contact them through your own channels and ask them what support they need (click here for information on the Burmese International Women of Courage).
+Best to contact them through your own channels and ask them what support they need.